Eastgate Systems Serious Hypertext

 Links are often more complicated, however, and the reader's repertoire of interaction is not limited to page-turning.
 It might, for instance, include interventions that substantively affect the reader's experience of the work or change the work itself.
 (For instance, clicking certain links may change the outcome of a story.)

-Hypermedia, a cognate term, refers to documents that are structured like hypertexts (branching, non-sequential) but also include other media, such as images, video, or sound.
+“Hypermedia,” a synonym, refers to documents that are structured like hypertexts (branching, non-sequential) but also include other media, such as images, video, or sound.

 Who is Eastgate?